 Key takeaways

-First-generation allergy medicines like Benadryl should never be mixed with alcohol due to the increased risk of severe drowsiness and the potential for harmful interactions.
+Mixing first-generation allergy medicines like Benadryl with alcohol can cause severe drowsiness and the potential for harmful interactions.

-Second-generation allergy medications, such as Claritin, Allegra, or Zyrtec, are considered safer with alcohol because the risk of sedation is lower.
-However, caution is still advised as individual reactions may vary.
+Second-generation medications like Claritin, Allegra, or Zyrtec are safer when taken with alcohol because the risk of sedation is lower.

 Seasonal allergies are as common as they are annoying.
 According to the Asthma and Allergy Foundation of America, allergic rhinitis (aka hay fever) affects 20 million adults in the United States each year.
-And millions more experience various other types of allergies—everything from insect bites and pet dander to shellfish, peanuts, and mold spores (to name a few).
-If your allergy is severe enough, you might carry an EpiPen or receive allergy shots.
+And millions more experience various other types of allergies, everything including insect bites, pet dander, shellfish, peanuts, and mold spores (to name a few).
+If you have a severe or anaphylactic allergy, you might carry an EpiPen or receive allergy shots.
 For most people, however, over-the-counter allergy medicine is the first line of defense against allergy symptoms.

 But how does taking allergy medication impact your ability to enjoy those #weekendvibes?
 In other words, will you still have the option to enjoy a cold beer on a hot summer night (or a hot toddy on a cold winter night) if you are taking something to combat your itchy eyes, runny nose, sneezing, hives, rash, or scratchy throat?

-If you’re taking medication to manage your allergies, you may wonder if it’s safe to drink alcohol—and for good reason.
+If you’re taking medication to manage your allergies, you may wonder if it’s safe to drink alcohol, and for good reason.
 Combining allergy meds with alcohol can cause side effects that impair your daily functioning and pose health risks.
-Keep reading to uncover the relationship and risks between alcohol and first- and second-generation allergy medications.
+Keep reading to uncover the relationship and risks between alcohol and first- and second-generation oral allergy medications.

 First-generation allergy medicines